For many parents, having an anxious child is one of the great parenting challenges. Find out how you can use drama classes to beat childhood anxiety.

 We’ll encourage it as much as we can, for sure, but if on one particular day an anxious child is just too overwhelmed we recognise that now is not the right time to push.
 The skills learned in drama classes do take some time to master after all.
 At this point it’s important to praise the child’s effort and preparation, and to debrief gently over what they are feeling.

 But, if your anxious child does walk out on stage and perform – boy, are they thrilled when they return backstage afterwards!
 It is such an achievement to face fears, enjoy the moment, and put all they’ve learned into practice.

 And it’s here that their drama experience becomes a turning point in their personal history.

 What’s more, you as a parent now have another tool at your disposal.
 Next time your child is anxious about an upcoming challenge, you say, “Remember how you were feeling before your performance?
 And how great you felt afterwards?
 You can do that again – I know you can!”

 Drama experiences create memories of battles won – for our children, and for ourselves.

 So drama classes might just be your next secret weapon against anxiety.

-This editorial was supplied by Elizabeth Avery Scott and appeared in our print issue 41, August/September 2020.
+This editorial was supplied by Elizabeth Avery Scott and was published in our print issue 41, August/September 2020.
 Elizabeth Avery Scott is CEO and co-founder of Perform Australia, a leading Australian drama school.
 She is also a trained counsellor, playwright, and mum of three.
 Perform Australia is taking enrolments now: www.perform.edu.au